 BRANDED PRODUCTS

-This MASTER PURCHASE Agreement (the “Agreement”) is entered into as of [insert effective date] (the “Effective Date”) by and between Insert legal name of vendor with state of incorporation and type of organization] with its principal place of business at [insert vendor address] (“Vendor”), and the American Cancer Society, Inc., a New York not-for-profit corporation with its principal place of business at 250 Williams Street, Atlanta, Georgia 30303-1002 ( “ACS”).
+This MASTER PURCHASE Agreement (the “Agreement”) is entered into as of [insert effective date] (the “Effective Date”) by and between Desert Fox Golf LLC of Arizona, a Limited Liability Corporation with its principal place of business at 2705 S. Alma School Road, Suite #2, Chandler, AZ 85286 (“Vendor”), and the American Cancer Society, Inc., a New York not-for-profit corporation with its principal place of business at 250 Williams Street, Atlanta, Georgia 30303-1002 ( “ACS”).

 Scope of Engagement.